wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-credentials.md

 |:---|:---|
 |Get-AutomationPSCredential|Gets a credential to use in a runbook  or DSC configuration .
 Returns a [System.Management.Automation.PSCredential](http://msdn.microsoft.com/zh-cn/library/system.management.automation.pscredential) object.|

->[AZURE.NOTE] You should avoid using variables in the -Name parameter of Get-AutomationPSCredential since this can complicate discovering dependencies between runbooks  or DSC configurations , and credential assets at design time.
+>[AZURE.NOTE] You should avoid using variables in the -Name parameter of Get-AutomationPSCredential since this can complicate discovering dependencies between runbooks  or DSC configurations,  and credential assets at design time.

 ## Creating a new credential asset